-- Poland's Supreme Administrative Court finally and fully rejected Bogdanka's administrative complaints against Poland's Ministry of Environment regarding the refusal of Bogdanka's 2013 application for a mining concession over the K-6-7 deposit at Jan Karski. - The Supreme Administrative Court has also upheld the 2016 Regional Administrative Court decision that obliged the Ministry of Environment to approve Prairie's Addendum No.3 for the K-6-7 deposit.
-Addendum No.3 is a detailed resource estimate for the K-6-7 deposit according to Polish geological reporting standards and is based on the results of Prairie's exploration program at the deposit.
+- During the quarter, Poland's Supreme Administrative Court finally and fully rejected Bogdanka's administrative complaints against the MoE regarding the refusal of Bogdanka's 2013 application for a mining concession over the K-6-7 deposit at Jan Karski. - The Supreme Administrative Court has also upheld the 2016 Regional Administrative Court decision that obliged the MoE to approve Prairie's Addendum No.3 for the K-6-7 deposit.
+Addendum No.3 is a detailed resource estimate for the K-6-7 deposit according to Polish geological reporting standards and is based on the results of Prairie's exploration program at the deposit. - Subsequent to the quarter end, an Appeal Court in Warsaw overturned the Civil Court's injunction that was previously awarded in Prairie's favour preventing the MoE from granting a mining usufruct or exploration/mining concession to another party except Prairie.
+Prairie believes that the Appeal Court's decision is fundamentally flawed and will therefore consider all other actions necessary to ensure its rights are preserved.